Bumblebee202111/MinusOneMusic-public/README.md

 <details>
     <summary>Misc.</summary>
 <p>
     - Initially, I named it as 'NaCl'.
-Letters extracted from that of the official NCE app, it indicated that this third-party variant would be a lite alternative to the official one, due to technical limitations and omission of useless features.
+Letters extracted from that of the official NCE app, it indicated that this third-party variant would be a lite alternative to the official one, due to technical skill limitations and omission of useless features.
 However, I found that Salt Music, another existing well-designed music app had a similar name.
 Now my app has been renamed to MinusOne Cloud Music, matching both of the '-1' slogan and the name format of NCM.
     </p>
 <p>